Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

 The Pharisees and some of the teachers of the law who had come from Jerusalem gathered around Jesus 2 and saw some of his disciples eating food with hands that were defiled, that is, unwashed.
 3 (The Pharisees and all the Jews do not eat unless they give their hands a ceremonial washing, holding to the tradition of the elders.
 4 When they come from the marketplace they do not eat unless they wash.
 And they observe many other traditions, such as the washing of cups, pitchers and kettles.)

 5 So the Pharisees and teachers of the law asked Jesus, "Why don't your disciples live according to the tradition of the elders instead of eating their food with defiled hands?"

 How can we be sure that it was kosher?
+The Jews said that His disciples were "eating food with hands that were defiled", and food for the Jews was only meat prepared according to the kosher process.
 If those Jews were watching close enough to see that the disciples had not washed their hands, they would have noticed if they were eating something not kosher.
 Can you imagine them complaining that the disciples did not wash their hands before they ate some shrimp or a big slab of roast pig?

 Now, for the parenthetical statement at the end of 7:19

 (In saying this, Jesus declared all foods clean.)

 , did you know that this is in every Bible translation that I could find, but is not in the original Greek?
 This statement has been added by the translators.
 No, really, look it up.
 Here is what I found in the Interlinear at Bible Hub: